Human Behaviour: Biology and Culture

-If you have been accepted or placed as a reserve in one of our traineeship or research traineeship courses, you should contact the examiner for the course (see "Course structure" on this page), you will then receive a template for writing a work plan.
+On our traineeship courses students are placed as reserves until the workplace and plan are approved.
+If you have been accepted or placed as a reserve you should contact the examiner for the course (see "Course structure" on this page), and you will then receive a template for writing a work plan.
 Once you have written the work plan and had it approved by the examiner, we will register you on the course (no online registration).
 Do not forget to check that you meet any conditions (see "Eligible with conditions" above).

 Studying with a disability

 If you need special pedagogical support, you can apply for support measurs.
 You should apply as soon as possible after you have been admitted to take advantage of the best possible support.

 Once you have your Nais certificate, contact the study counsellor for a meeting where we will go through the recommended support measured.
 After the meeting, you should contact the course coordinators for the courses you will attend and inform them that you have been granted support, so that they can prepare well.

 If you no longer want your place, it is important that you decline your place so that another applicant can get the place.
 Please note that you can only decline your place at Universityadmissions.se before the registration period begins.
 After the course has opened for registration and three weeks after the course has started, you can decline in Ladok.
 Declining the place later than three weeks after the start of the course is counted as having dropped the course.

 If you have been given a reserve place you may be admitted if someone declines their place.
 If there is cause for reserve admission then you will receive notice one to two weeks before the course starts.
 For traineeships or research traineeships see more information above.

 On our website you will find more information about your studies with us.